NASG

 Notes:

-The layout provides for both continous running as well as point-to-point operations.
+The layout provides for both continuous running as well as point-to-point operations.
 Dick has played many roles in the NASG, including executive vice-president, and Dispatch editor.
 Dick was part of the first gathering where the idea of the NASG was created, and is the only surviving founder.

 Other Links: